Gorani language: Literature

 Under the independent rulers of Ardalan (9th–14th / 14th–19th century), with their capital latterly at Sanandaj, Gorani became the vehicle of a considerable corpus of poetry.
 Gorani was and remains the first language of the scriptures of the Ahl-e Haqq sect, or Yarsanism, centered on Gahvara.
 Prose works, in contrast, are hardly known.
 The structure of Gorani verse is very simple and monotonous.
 It consists almost entirely of stanzas of two rhyming half-verses of ten syllables each, with no regard to the quantity of syllables.

-Names of forty classical poets writing in Gurani are known, but the details of the lives and dates are unknown for the most part.
+The names of forty classical poets writing in Gorani are known, but the details and dates of their lives are unknown for the most part.
 Perhaps the earliest writer is Mele Perîşan, author of a masnavi of 500 lines on the Shi'ite faith who is reported to have lived around 1356–1431.
 Other poets are known from the 17th–19th centuries and include Shaykh Mustafa Takhtayi, Khana Qubadi, Yusuf Yaska, Mistefa Bêsaranî and Khulam Rada Khan Arkawazi.
 One of the last great poets to complete a book of poems (divan) in Gurani is Mawlawi Tawagozi south of Halabja.

-Kurdish Shahnameh is a collection of epic poems that has been passed down through speech from one generation to the next, that eventually some stories were written down by Almas Khan-e Kanoule'ei in the eighteenth century.
+The Kurdish Shahnameh is a collection of epic poems that has been passed down orally from one generation to the next.
+Eventually, some of these stories were written down by Almas Khan-e Kanoule'ei in the 18th century.
 There exist also a dozen or more long epic or romantic masnavis, mostly translated by anonymous writers from Persian literature including: Bijan and Manijeh, Khurshid-i Khawar, Khosrow and Shirin, Layla and Majnun, Shirin and Farhad, Haft Khwan-i Rostam and Sultan Jumjuma.
 Manuscripts of these works are currently preserved in the national libraries of Berlin, London, and Paris.